DUWENINK/dbhelpers/README.md

 ## System Requirements

-DBHelpers is coded for .NET 4.5 and should work with any .NET Data Provider.
+DUWENINK.DBHelpers is coded for .NET 4.5 and should work with any .NET Data Provider.

 ## Installation

-You can install DBHelpers from [Nuget](https://www.nuget.org/packages/DBHelpers/):
+You can install DUWENINK.DBHelpers from [Nuget](https://www.nuget.org/packages/DUWENINK.DBHelpers/):

 ```
-Install-Package DBHelpers
+Install-Package DUWENINK.DBHelpers
 ```

 ## Quick Start